kkredit/slp-therapy-tracker/README.md

 # SLP Therapy Tracker
 The SLP Therapy Tracker is a tool that simplifies data tracking for Speech and Language Pathologists (SLPs).
-It is a Ruby on Rails-based progressive web app designed to be used on a phone or tablet.
+It is a React-based progressive web app with a Ruby on Rails backend designed to be used on a phone or tablet.

 This project is a part of GVSU's Web Architectures class.
 The project specifications are available [here](https://cis.gvsu.edu/~kurmasz/Teaching/Courses/W19/CIS658/project.html).